wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--enable-browser-proxying`: Run as a browser proxy.
 See browser-proxying.

-`--trust-all`: Trust all remote certificates when running as a browser proxy and proxying HTTPS traffic.
+`--trust-all-proxy-targets`: Trust all remote certificates when running as a browser proxy and proxying HTTPS traffic.

 `--no-request-journal`: Disable the request journal, which records